Deterministic and probabilistic neural surrogates of global hybrid-Vlasov simulations: Discussion

 A further limitation of neural emulators, is that they generally struggle with error accumulation on long rollouts, causing simulated trajectories to diverge.
 This happens because the model gradually operates out of distribution with each autoregressive step.
 To combat this, techniques based on diffusion models have been proposed to do iterative spectral refinement~\cite{lippe2023pde}, or transport a system moving into regions of low probability back to equilibrium~\cite{pedersen2025thermalizer}.
 Another promising diffusion-based method to tackle cumulative error for probabilistic forecasts involves training models to forecast a future state in a single step while ensuring the temporal consistency of the forecast~\cite{andrae2024continuous}, which can be used to provide continuous time ensemble forecasts.

 Another central challenge for neural emulators is how to enforce physical consistency.
 In this study, we apply a soft constraint in the loss function to encourage divergence-freeness of the magnetic field.
-The public dataset accompanying this work can further enable the development of hybrid-Vlasov emulators that more faithfully obey underlying physical constraints.
+The divergence penalty acts as a local, kinematic regularizer that discourages violations of $ \nabla \cdot B=0$, but it does not anchor the time evolution of the system to the governing Maxwell-Vlasov equations.
+Enforcing constraints from Faraday’s law, Ohm’s law, and the momentum and energy transport equations might reduce error accumulation during autoregressive rollout.
 Recent advances have proposed alternative strategies for enforcing hard physical constraints directly within generative models, where conservation laws are formulated in their integral form and satisfied through probabilistic control of variance~\cite{hansen2023learning}.
 Alternatively, inference-time correction frameworks have been introduced to impose arbitrary nonlinear constraints on pretrained flow-based models by guiding their generative trajectories toward physics-consistent states~\cite{utkarsh2025physics}.

-A recent trend is also to attempt learning across systems to facilitate transfer of information between them.
-To facilitate such approaches, community initiatives are gathering diverse physics simulations to create large-scale datasets for machine learning~\cite{ohana2024well, tali2024flowbench}.
-These can then be used to train foundation models, that learn dynamics from multiple physical systems~\cite{nguyen2025physix, mccabe2025walrus}.
+Finally, a recent trend is also to attempt learning across systems to facilitate transfer of information between them.
+To facilitate such approaches, community initiatives are gathering diverse physics simulations to create large-scale datasets for machine learning~\cite{ohana2024well}.
+These can then be used to train foundation models, that learn dynamics from multiple physical systems~\cite{mccabe2024multiple}.
 Similar efforts have also taken place for weather~\cite{bodnar2025foundation}, solar activity~\cite{roy2025surya}, and astronomy~\cite{parker2025aion} to name a few examples.
-Space weather data as presented here could be a valuable addition to these growing scientific datasets.
-Likewise, space weather prediction models can \emph{potentially} be improved by finetuning foundation models, allowing them to leverage insights from various physical domains and generalize better.
+High-fidelity plasma data as presented here could be a valuable addition to these growing scientific datasets.
+Likewise, magnetospheric prediction models can \emph{potentially} be improved by finetuning foundation models, allowing them to leverage insights from various physical domains and generalize better.